OF WINE AND WATER by: P.P.V.V.

 - This Most Important Lesson –

 His eyes were round, a shade of dark azure blue, reflecting hints of gray depending on the lighting.
 They were wide and innocent, filled with the same trepidation that Hiko remembered so clearly in a set of amethyst ones so long ago.
-The child was so strikingly similar – even his hair was red! - that he felt as though he had taken a step back into the past.
+This child was so strikingly similar – even his hair was red! - that the Master felt as though he had taken a step back into the past.

 Unwillingly, the swordsman reflected that emotion back to the boy with whom he had been given temporary custody.
 This child was younger than the other that he had once mentored, free of the knowledge of death and despair.
 It was that innocence that took his breath away.